 The second issue – Damages

-The next area that personal injury attorneys used to value a case is that of damages.
-Damages referred to legally recoverable elements recognized under Texas law.
+The next area that personal injury attorneys use to value a case is that of damages.
+Damages referred to legally recoverable losses recognized under Texas law.

 For personal injury the basic questions asked of the jury are as follows: